wolpert/svarm/README.md

 ### Is it done?

 No, not yet.
 But if you want to help, please do!

+### Is svarm really about a NoSQL data store?

+No. Svarm is intended to provide a generic control plane for any hyper-scaled system.
+I'm proving it out with a key-value data store.
+But I do like DynamoDB so why not redo it?

 ### Why build yet another key-value data store?